 When Grant and I drove along Route 66, we tried to avoid the typical American burger joints, and went for more of the local hamburger places.
 We had an awesome pulled pork sandwich in Williams, Arizona … mmm, I remember it well!
 But this isn’t about pulled pork, it’s about how I’ve adapted a basic burger recipe to being gluten free.

 Most burger recipes use breadcrumbs or some other gluten-containing binding agent.
 I’ve found (after watching a few cooking shows) that breadcrumbs aren’t necessary at all – to help the burger patty stick together, the trick is to chill the patties for about an hour after they’ve been formed before you cook them.
-So, it’s a VERY basic recipe, but one that’s worked really well!
+So, it’s a VERY basic burgers recipe, but one that’s worked really well!

 I’ve used all types of ground meat to create burgers – beef, chicken, lamb – but by far my favorite, and the one we have most often, is ground turkey.
 It just lends itself to so many different herb combinations.
-Feel free to experiment and let me know how you go!
+And I’ve even put an avocado in the burger itself!

-- 500g ground turkey
+- 500 g ground turkey

 - 1 egg

-- 2-4 tbs dried herbs (oregano, basil, parsley, etc)
+- 2-4 tbs dried herbs oregano, basil, parsley, etc

-- Combine all ingredients together well with your hand.
+Combine all ingredients together well with your hand.

-- Shape into patties and chill for at least one hour.
+Shape into patties and chill for at least one hour.

 Fry, grill or bake the patties.

-- Options for meat substitutions - beef, chicken, lamb, veal
+Options for meat substitutions - beef, chicken, lamb, veal

-- Options for herbs and spice combinations - poultry seasoning, Montreal steak spice, paprika/cumin
+Options for herbs and spice combinations - poultry seasoning, Montreal steak spice, paprika/cumin